fivetwentythree/exp/content/posts/progress-and-poverty.md

 title: "Progress and Poverty or Why Does Everything Get Worse When It Gets Better?"
 date: 2024-10-28T12:00:00-07:00
 draft: false
-description: "somthing about Progress and Poverty"
+description: "A summary of Henry George's Progress and Poverty exploring why economic progress often leads to increased wealth for landowners rather than workers, and how this 19th-century observation remains relevant in today's economy."
 images: ["images/social/robber-barons.jpeg"]
 ---